Resource Center

 Status of LDC Accessions

 Afghanistan's Working Party on Accession was established in December 2004, and the Memorandum on the Foreign Trade Regime (MFTR) was circulated in April 2009.
-WTO Members have been asked to review the MFTR and submit questions and comments on Afghanistan's trade regime.
-No offers have been circulated on goods or services market access.
+The third Working Party meeting took place in December 2012 and offers have been circulated on goods or services market access.

 As an LDC, Afghanistan's accession will be negotiated within the guidelines established in the Decision of the General Council on the Accession of Least Developed Countries.
 The United States is providing technical assistance through the United States Agency for International Development (USAID), including drafting documentation, training, legal drafting, and institution building.

 Bhutan's Working Party on Accession was established in February 2001, and the MFTR was circulated two years later.
 The last WP meeting was held in January 2008 to review additional documentation and conduct market access negotiations for goods and services.
-The United States met with Bhutan in June 2008 to review new WP documentation and provide informal comments.
+Bhutan suspended negotiations after it established its Constitution in July 2008 and a new government was installed.

 Comoros submitted its application to accede to the WTO in February 2007.
 The General Council established a Working Party to examine the application of the Union of the Comoros in October 2007.
 To date, Comoros has not yet submitted initial documentation to activate the accession negotiations and the Working Party has not met.